From Far and Near: Perceptual Evaluation of Crowd Representations Across Levels of Detail: Conclusions and Future Work

 Our results show that perceived similarity to a mesh ground truth is driven primarily by a character's \emph{Representation} and its interactions with \emph{Distance} and \emph{LoD}, and does not appear to be affected by the presence or absence of motion.

 Based on these results, we propose the following practical guidelines: \textbf{Impostors} are the cheapest and most scalable choice for far/low-detail rendering (i.e., minimal geometry cost and excellent batching at distance), although flexibility is sacrificed for large precomputed atlases and limited animation blending. \textbf{3D Gaussians} become increasingly indistinguishable from meshes as pixel density drops or detail is reduced, thus offering a strong mid-to-high LoD alternative with real-time rendering.
 Geometric \textbf{Meshes} retain a clear advantage at nearer views and higher detail, but for further distances, more efficient representations are highly competitive.
-Table~\ref{tab:ease_compare_rubric} summarizes authoring considerations, and Table~\ref{tab:ease_compare_times} lists data-prep and per-frame optimization times for our LoD presets.

-\textbf{Behavioural fidelity beyond appearance:} Our study explores visual fidelity only, whereas convincing \emph{motion and behaviour} is also important for practical applications.
-Future evaluations could couple perceptual factors with behavioral realism (e.g., locomotion quality, local interactions, group coherence) so that LoD scheduling decisions reflect both what is seen and how agents move.

-\textbf{Adaptive LoD switching:} Rather than using pre-defined settings, a natural next step would be an automatic LoD scheduling policy that updates in real time as the user moves and the scene context changes.
-Such a controller could be tuned or learned from user data and plugged into a hybrid stack to ensure high quality while meeting performance targets.
+Our findings have direct implications for immersive and virtual reality applications, where perceptually informed LoD selection can help balance visual realism and performance in crowd-populated environments, contributing to stable frame rates and user comfort.
+We conclude by outlining directions for future work.

+\textbf{Beyond appearance: motion, dynamics, and generalization.} To enable a controlled comparison, our study focuses on visual appearance using a single character, fixed lighting, and a simple animation.
+Within this setting, motion does not significantly affect perceived similarity across representations.
+An interesting direction for future work is to extend this evaluation to richer motion patterns, diverse character appearances and lighting conditions, and physical interactions such as clothing dynamics and inter-agent contact.
+Longer sequences and more dynamic scenarios may further reveal how perceptual trends observed here carry over to increasingly complex crowd settings, and motivate the exploration of temporally consistent and dynamic neural rendering approaches.

+\textbf{Runtime performance and system-level evaluation.} While this work emphasizes perceptual quality and asset-level efficiency, end-to-end runtime performance remains a critical factor for real-time deployment and depends on hardware, renderer implementation, and system-level optimizations.
+Future work should incorporate standardized performance benchmarks to more explicitly quantify the trade-offs between perceptual fidelity and rendering throughput in practical deployment scenarios.